RWS/tridion-sites-extensions-api-docs/docs/extensions.navigationitemextensionconfiguration.routecomponent.md

 ## NavigationItemExtensionConfiguration.routeComponent property

-Component to render on this path
+The component to be rendered when the path in the browser address bar matches the specified [NavigationItemExtensionConfiguration.routePath](./extensions.navigationitemextensionconfiguration.routepath.md)<!-- -->.

 **Signature:**